Rafik Belghali

-Rafik Belghali (born 7 June 2002) is a professional footballer who plays as a winger for Italian club Hellas Verona.
-Born in Belgium, he represents Algeria at international level.
+Rafik Belghali (born 7 June 2002) is a professional footballer who plays as a right-back for side Torino.
+Born in Belgium, he represents the Algeria national team.

 Club career

+Belghali made his senior debut for Lommel during the 2021–22 season after progressing through the club's youth system.
+In mid-2022–23 season, he suffered a knee injury that ruled him out for the remainder of the campaign.
 On 28 June 2023, Belghali signed a three-season contract with Mechelen.

-On 19 August 2025, Belghali moved to Hellas Verona in Italy with a four-season contract.
+On 19 August 2025, Belghali moved to Hellas Verona in Italy, signing a four-year contract.
+He scored his first Serie A goal, opening the score in a 2–1 away defeat against Genoa on 29 November 2025.

+On 1 September 2026, Belghali joined fellow Serie A side Torino.

 International career

 In March 2022, Belghali was called up by Noureddine Ould Ali to the Algeria under-23 national team for the first time for a pair of friendlies against Mauritania.

+In his maiden call up to the Algerian national team, Belghali started in a friendly against Zimbabwe on 13 November 2025.

+On 31 May 2026, Belghali was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.
+A month later, on 27 June, he scored his first World Cup goal in a 3–3 draw with Austria.

 Personal life

 Belghali was born in Belgium to Algerian parents.